Installation and Configuration

 • Password: admin

-To change your account’s password, follow these steps:
+To change your account’s password after the first time you sign in, follow these steps:

 1. On the top menu bar, click Admin Change Password.